 Where: Zermatt Length: 11 miles/18km Duration: 5-7 hours

 Zermatt is touristy, to be sure, but within five minutes of the center of town, you’re already leaving wildflower-spangled meadows to ascend through larch forests.
 The route takes you up the steep valley walls with dramatic views back down to the city below.

-Soon you emerge above treeline to a high alpine meadow known as the Höhbalmen, where a sweeping panorama of Switzerland’s highest peaks spreads out around you.
-Your descent offers spellbinding Matterhorn views to the right and a look at the Zmutt glacier below.
+Soon you emerge above treeline to a high alpine meadow known as the Höhbalmen, where a sweeping panorama of Switzerland’s highest peaks spreads out before you.
+Your descent offers spellbinding views of the Matterhorn to the right and a look at the Zmutt glacier below.